Each of our faculty members possess practitioner experience in sports media. Learn from the ones who have been there.

-All 10 faculty members in the OSU Sports Media program possess extensive practitioner experience in the sports communication industry and most focus their research on sports media, which also helps them keep up with trends and happenings in the field.
+All nine faculty members in the OSU Sports Media program possesses extensive practitioner experience in the sports communication industry and most focus their research on sports media, which also helps them keep up with trends and happenings in the field.
 When you pursue an undergraduate degree in sports media from Oklahoma State University, you will receive classic hands-on training in practitioner-based coursework covering all aspects of the multimedia, sport communication industry.

 All sports media majors also take industry overview and theoretical courses to provide a broad knowledge.
-Whereas most of our students have the option to and do takes courses from all areas, OSU Sports Media majors choose from one of three specializations for a focus:
+Whereas most of our students have the option to and do takes courses from all areas, OSU Sports Media majors choose from one of two specializations for a focus: